SulfurNitride/TTW_Linux_Installer/README.md

 Not sure how much I'm going to update this I just wanted to share it.

 Where to get the MPI file? https://mod.pub/ttw/133/files need to make an account, and and download the latest Tale of Two Wastelands file.
 Extract it and the mpi file will be inside.

+Requirements: FFMPEG I literally think this is the only thing you need.